 Research into investigational treatments, including gene therapy, enzyme replacement therapy, stem cell transplants, and various medications, is ongoing.
 It is hoped that these will provide a more effective way of managing — and potentially treating — the disease.

-Genetic counseling may be recommended for families with a child with infantile Batten disease, to help them understand and cope with the impact this diagnosis may carry.
+Genetic counseling may be recommended for families who have, or are at risk of having, a child with infantile Batten disease to help them understand and cope with the impact this diagnosis may carry.

 Batten Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.